yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 ### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?

-This dataset was created by researchers from the CogAI group at Stanford University <span style="color:red">and researchers from J.P.
-Morgan AI Research.</span>
+This dataset was created by researchers from the CogAI group at Stanford University and researchers from J.P.
+Morgan AI Research.

 ### Who funded the creation of the dataset?

-<span style="color:red">This project was funded by JPMorgan.</span>
+This project was funded by JPMorgan.

 ### Any other comments?